Critical Reasoning Stimuli

 Let’s try a sample problem.
 Attempt the problem on your own before viewing the answer and explanation.

 There are far fewer kidney donors available than there are people who need kidneys.
 In the U.S. alone, 95,000 people currently wait on the official kidney transplant list.
-But in 2012, the last year for which figures exist, just 16,500 people received a kidney transplant.
+But two years ago, the last year for which data is available, just 16,500 people received a kidney transplant.

 Which of the following statements, if true, most strengthens the author’s claim that there are far fewer kidney donors available than there are people who need kidneys?